Philippines Data Center Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Philippines Data Center Market News

-• October 2022: Zenlayer entered into a joint venture with Megaport to strengthen and expand its presence globally.
-The partnership is aimed at providing enhanced services such as improved network connectivity, real time provisioning, and on demand private connectivity for its clients around the globe.
+• October 2022: Zenlayer entered a joint venture with Megaport to strengthen and expand its presence globally.
+The partnership is aimed at providing enhanced services such as improved network connectivity, real-time provisioning, and on-demand private connectivity for its global clients.

-• August 2022: ePLDT has partnered with Abra State Institute of Science and Technology (ASIST) for offering smart campus digitalization solutions to provide better learning experience to students.
+• August 2022: ePLDT partnered with Abra State Institute of Science and Technology (ASIST) to offer smart campus digitalization solutions and provide better learning experiences to students.

-• June 2022: BNS has been caertified and included in the list of Cybersecurity Assessment provider by DICT.
+• June 2022: BNS was certified and included in the list of Cybersecurity Assessment Providers by DICT.

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.